Istamo

 Istamo (اسطامو) is a Syrian village in the Qardaha District in Latakia Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Istamo had a population of 2,288 in the 2004 census.
+Its inhabitants are Alawites.

+The village was recorded in an Ottoman tax census in 1547 as having 1,272 inhabitants.
+In 1645–1646, no population was recorded living in the village, but it was noted that ten or so peasants from Istamo had temporarily fled into the mountains.
+In 1724, Istamo was among several places in the Alawite Mountains where the local strongman Rustum Hasan Rustum was accused of pilfering taxes due to the state.